Skip to Content

 Soarin’

-Epcot is home to this ride which is also located in Disney’s California Adventure.
-Consistently one of the most popular rides at Epcot and Walt Disney World (and one of the best rides), Soarin’ is an experience like no other.
+EPCOT is home to this ride which is also located in Disney’s California Adventure.
+Consistently one of the most popular rides at EPCOT and Walt Disney World (and one of the best rides), Soarin’ is an experience like no other.
 A third theater was recently added, alleviating some of the perpetually long lines.

 Living With the Land

 It’s a great way to learn about how food is grown.
-The line is typically short, so it’s definitely worth riding.
+The line is typically short, so it’s worth riding.
 It’s also a great way to get out of the sun and rain during your day.

 Journey Into Imagination With Figment